Additivemenu/spoonlee1/Udemy/React/C23-NextJS/nextjs-doc-learning/C1-routing/readme.md

 :gem: see 2 use cases at [2 use cases of parallel route]( https://nextjs.org/docs/app/building-your-application/routing/parallel-routes)

-+ simultaneous rendering of one or more pages
++ Use Case1: simultaneous rendering of one or more pages
   + and you can even define independent loading and error state for each page
   + :gem: [Modals e.g.](https://nextjs.org/docs/app/building-your-application/routing/parallel-routes#modals)
-+ conditionally rendering of a page
++ Use Case2: conditionally rendering of a page
   + :gem: [Conditional Routes e.g.](https://nextjs.org/docs/app/building-your-application/routing/parallel-routes#conditional-routes)

+how to use it:

 Parallel routes are created using named **`slots`**. <span style="color:yellow">Slots are defined with the `@folder` convention, and are passed to the same-level layout as props.</span>